felixs8696/blog/_posts/2018-12-24-on-vs-off-policy.md

 ### Breaking it Down

 The key here is the difference between what I call an RL agent's "action policy" and an "update policy" .
-The **action policy** the method that our agent uses to choose its actions and explore.
+The **action policy** is the method that our agent uses to choose its actions and explore.
 This is also termed the "target policy ($$\pi(s)$$)" because our objective is to improve this policy and eventually use it for evaluation.
 The **update policy** (exemplified by the $$\max_{a'} Q(s',a')$$ in the Q-Learning update) is the method by which we choose the state action pairs we use to update and optimize our action policy.

 For on-policy methods, we use the action policy to **both** do updates **and** choose actions.
 For off-policy methods our action policy has to be **different** than the update policy.
 So, the way we **explore** is **independent** of the way we **optimize**.